michael-slx/weewx-weatherlink-live/readme.md

 **Default:** _empty list_

 List of sensors and their ids to import into WeeWX.
-Each mapping definition consists of the name, the senses id and the sensor number separated by a colon `:`.
+Each mapping definition consists of the name, the sensor id and the sensor number separated by a colon `:`.

 ```
 [Name](:[SensorId](:[SensorNumber]))